-5. Conclusions
+Conclusions

-In this document, we described how the filtering of more specific prefixes can potentially create unexpected traffic flows in remote ASes.
-We provided examples of scenarios in which unexpected traffic flows are caused by these practices and introduce some techniques for their detection and prevention.
-Analyzing the different options for dealing with this kind of problems, we recommend ASes to implement monitoring systems that can detect them and react to them according to the specific situation.
-Although we observe that there are reasonable situations in which ASes could filter more specific prefixes, we encourage network operators to implement this type of filters considering the cases described in this document.
+This document describes how filtering and selective propagation of more-specific prefixes can potentially create unexpected traffic flows across some ASes.
+We provided examples of scenarios where these practices lead to unexpected traffic flows, and introduce some techniques for their detection and prevention.
+Although there are reasonable situations in which ASes could filter more-specific prefixes, authors encourage network operators to implement this type of filters considering the cases described in this document.
+Analyzing the different options for dealing with such situations, authors recommend ASes to implement monitoring systems that can detect violations and react to them on a case-by-case basis, according to their own policy.

-6. Security Considerations
+Security Considerations

 It is possible for an AS to use any of the methods described in this document to deliberately reroute traffic flowing through another AS.
-The objective of this document is to inform on this potential routing security issue, and analyse ways for operators to defend against them.
+The objective of this document is to inform on this potential routing security issue, and analyze ways for operators to defend against them.

 It must be noted that, at the time of this document, there are no existing or proposed tools to automatically protect against such behavior.
-Network monitoring allowing for the detection of unexpected traffic flows exist, but automated configuration changes to solve the problem do not.
+Operators can use network monitoring and collection tools to detect unexpected flows and deal with them on a case-by-case basis.